 - Swollen lymph nodes

-- A burning sensation at the site of the bite
+- Burning sensation at the site of the bite

 - Joint and muscle pain

-And if you are bitten by a tick and notice any of the above-mentioned symptoms, it is important to seek medical attention at the earliest opportunity.
-Since these symptoms might indicate either an allergic reaction or that the tick has passed a disease down to you via the bite0.
+If you are bitten by a tick and notice any of the above symptoms, it is important to seek medical attention at the earliest opportunity.
+These symptoms might indicate an allergic reaction or onset of disease.

 How to treat tick bites